Welcome to Modkat EU/UK

-Provide a safe and secure place to go potty.
+1. Provide a safe and secure place to go potty.
 Cats need to feel safe when they eliminate.
-Choose a place for the litter box that’s relatively quiet and removed from high-traffic areas, but still easily accessible.
+Choose a place for the litter box that’s relatively quiet and removed from high-traffic areas, but still easy to access.
 Laundry rooms are not ideal as a washing machine or dryer kicking on and off might spook your kitty when he’s preparing to pee or poop.
-That association might just be enough to result in litter-box aversion, which will lead a cat to eliminate in inappropriate locations like your sofa or carpet.
+That association might just be enough to result in litter-box aversion, which will lead a cat to eliminate in inappropriate locations such as your sofa or carpet.

 Understanding your cat: Cats prefer an out-of-the way place to do their business because in the wild they eliminate as far away from their nest as possible and cover it to protect their brood from predators that may track the scent of their droppings.
 That’s why it’s important to find a spot for the litter box that works for everyone in the house.

 Understanding your cat: Cats’ paw pads are sensitive.
 They may not like how a certain type of litter feels on their feet or how it smells since their noses are equally as sensitive.
-So, if your cat shows signs of aversion, take this fact into consideration and simply try another litter type.
+So, if your cat shows signs of aversion, simply try another litter type.

 Understanding your cat: Cats have a natural need to scratch.
 It’s inherent behavior that not only helps them relieve tension in their back and shoulders but also allows them to shed the old outer nail sheath to expose new growth.
 Cutting your cat’s nails every two to three weeks helps by keeping them blunt.

-Play often with your cat.
+6. Play often with your cat.
 Hopefully, you plan to keep your kitty indoors.
-An indoor cat lives longer than one that wanders around outdoors as they have less risk of harm or injury.
+An indoor cat lives longer than one that wanders around outdoors because they have less risk of harm or injury.
 An indoor cat, however, needs more stimulation since being outdoors enables him to explore and chase prey.
 As a cat parent, you’ll need to provide toys that mimic his natural instincts to hunt, pounce, and stalk his prey.
-Look for interactive toys like mice, string, and feathers to keep your cat entertained and engaged.
-Cats also love empty boxes and laser pointers, which provide you with loads of laughs as your cat has a ball with his playthings.
+Look for interactive toys such as play mice, string, and feathers to keep your cat entertained and engaged.
+Cats also love empty boxes and laser pointers, which can provide you with loads of laughs as your cat has a ball with his playthings.

 Understanding your cat: Interactive fun with your cat not only provides exercise and mental stimulation, but it also helps you build a bond with your kitty.
 Playing with your furry friend fosters good rapport and trust.
 A trusting kitty will express her affection for you in a variety of ways such as head bunting, licking you, twirling around your legs, and curling up in your lap.

 When you become a cat parent for the first time, it can be both thrilling and taxing.
 Like any other relationship, the one you build with your new feline roommate begins with a courtship period.
 So do some research early on about cat behavior to better understand your furry friend.
-After all, cats can live around 20 years so you’ll want to nurture a relationship that you can both enjoy for a long time to come.
+After all, cats can live around 20 years so you’ll want to nurture a relationship that you can both enjoy long after social distancing is just a memory.